SciBlend/SciBlend/README.md

 This method uses the `install.sh` script to prepare your Blender environment, install Python dependencies, and attempt to install all SciBlend addons automatically.

-1.  **Download the SciBlend Suite:** Obtain the `SciBlend-Suite-vX.Y.Z.zip` (e.g., `SciBlend-Suite-v1.0.0.zip`) from the [GitHub Releases](https://github.com/SciBlend/SciBlend/releases) or the Zenodo archive.
+1.  **Download the SciBlend Suite Package:** Obtain the SciBlend Suite package from [GitHub Releases](https://github.com/SciBlend/SciBlend/releases/tag/v.1.0.0) or from the Zenodo archive (named `SciBlend/SciBlend-v.1.0.0.zip`, corresponding to the version).
 This ZIP contains the installation scripts and the `addons/` directory with all SciBlend addon .zip files.
 2.  **Extract the Archive:** Unzip the downloaded file.
-3.  **Navigate to the Directory:** Open a terminal in the extracted `SciBlend-Suite-vX.Y.Z` directory.
+3.  **Navigate to the Directory:** Open a terminal in the extracted `SciBlend-v.1.0.0` directory.
 4.  **Make the Installer Executable:**
     ```bash
     chmod +x install.sh